What is the real estate industry?

 The real estate industry is among the most popular and highest-grossing industries, bringing in billions of dollars each year.
 Real estate involves buying and selling, leasing, or renting land.
 According to Statista, the real estate franchising industry is currently producing about $53 billion in revenue, which is the highest output real estate has delivered in the last ten years.

 The industry is currently putting out about $53 Billion, which is the highest output in the last 10 years.

 There are four different types of real estate that contribute to this industry:

 - Residential real estate: This form of real estate includes both new construction and resale homes.

-This form can be shopping centers or strip malls, for instance.
-Often, apartment buildings also fall in the category of commercial real estate.
+- Commercial real estate: This form can be shopping centers or strip malls, for instance.
+Often, apartment buildings also fall into the category of commercial real estate.